- What is CBD distillate?

 How Is CBD Distillate Made?

-WARNING: We do not recommend that you try making cannabis concentrates, such as CBD distillate, at home.
+WARNING: Do not make cannabis concentrates, such as CBD distillate, at home.

 While it’s relatively safe and fun to create infusions for homemade edibles, such as butter, oil, and tinctures, manufacturing concentrates like CBD distillate involves complex chemical processes and potentially dangerous materials.
 The news is full of tragic stories of amateurs who lost their homes or even their lives due to a botched attempt to make concentrates.
 Most authorities prohibit the manufacture of solvent-based concentrates at home, and commercial manufacturers must adhere to strict safety and quality control regulations.